 From washing to styling, and every other step in between, hair-care routines are nothing if not complicated.
 With a seemingly endless amount of clean hair products available in the market, figuring out the ones you should be using can get confusing.

 Oprah Winfrey’s hairstylist Andre Walker created a system back in the 1990s to market his line of hair care products.
 The system categorizes natural hair types, and it’s often referred to simply as “the hair chart.”
 The chart identifies four hair types and within each of those categories, there are different sub-types – straight, wavy, curly, and kinky hair and a majority of people from the university reference the same.

 Here’s a quick guide to finding your hair type and choosing the right hair care product based on the same:

-According to the Hair Typing System, straight hair textures vary from fine and fragile to course and thin.
-For people with similar hair type, use shampoos that are moisturizing, conditioners that are TKO or Total Keratin Obsession and massage your scalp with olive oil.
+According to the Hair Typing System, straight hair textures vary from fine and fragile to coarse and thin.
+For people with similar hair types, use shampoos that are moisturizing, conditioners that are TKO or Total Keratin Obsession, and massage your scalp with olive oil.

-For ones with wavy hair type, your hair texture differ from fine and thin to course and frizzy.
-Since waves are looser, moisturizing daily isn't always necessary.
-Instead, applying a leave-in TKO conditioner once a week.
+For ones with a wavy hair type, your hair texture differs from fine and thin to coarse and frizzy.
+Since waves are looser, moisturizing daily isn’t always necessary.
+Instead, apply a leave-in TKO conditioner once a week.

-Make these hair care tips a part of your winter hair care routine and you will be able to control hair fall or any causes for hair loss.
-In spite of taking that extra care, if you still find your hair to be dry and brittle, here’s the best way for natural hair growth -Nourkrin® Woman that maintains healthy hair with a glossy sheen.
+Make these hair care tips a part of your winter hair care routine and you will be able to control hair fall or any causes of hair loss.
+In spite of taking that extra care, if you still find your hair to be dry and brittle, here’s the best way for natural hair growth – Nourkrin® Woman that maintains healthy hair with a glossy sheen.

 This winter, say hello to long, luscious, healthy hair!